The Marrakech Pact, or in its long version, the Global Compact for Safe, Orderly and Regular Migration was approved in the presence of 159 countries.

 What does the Marrakech Pact say

-Through this Global Compact, we collectively commit ourselves to improving cooperation on international migration
+Through this Global Compact, we collectively commit ourselves to improving cooperation on international migration.

 The purpose of this Global Compact is to alleviate the negative and structural factors that prevent people from finding and maintaining sustainable livelihoods in their home countries and force them to seek opportunities elsewhere.
-It aims to reduce the risks and vulnerabilities faced by migrants at different stages of migration by promoting the respect, protection and fulfilment of their human rights and by providing for the provision of assistance and care.
+It aims to reduce the risks and vulnerabilities faced by migrants at different stages of migration by promoting the respect, protection and fulfillment of their human rights and by providing for the provision of assistance and care.

 The main principles on which the Marrakech Pact is based:

 - Priority to the human dimension